CumulusNetworks/docs/content/cumulus-linux-54/Whats-New/_index.md

 <!-- vale off -->
 ## What's New in Cumulus Linux 5.4.0c
 <!-- vale on -->
-Cumulus Linux 5.4.0c replaces Cumulus Linux 5.4.0b and provides new firmware (version 34.2012.0302) to resolve a thermal shut down issue (ID 3466776).
+Cumulus Linux 5.4.0c replaces Cumulus Linux 5.4.0b and provides new firmware (version 34.2012.0302) that provides improved thermal sensor data accuracy.

 Cumulus Linux 5.4.0b is no longer available.